pickhacks2019/find-free-food/README.md

 We are going to eat some free food 🙏

 But seriously, integration with SnapChat would be interesting, as well as making the app more robust in general.
-We would also like to display how healthy each food option is and add more features to the UI like better searching.
-And getting rid of the extraneous buttons would be good.
+We would also like to add more features to the UI like actually being able to add entries to the list of events.